Leadership - LATICRETE

 1500 Team Members, 100 Countries, 60 Years of Innovation, 7 Continents, 3 Generations, 1 Family

-LATICRETE International, Inc. was founded in 1956 by the late Dr. Henry M. Rothberg (Z"L) and his wife, Mrs. Lillian Rosenstock Rothberg (Z"L).
-Company leadership throughout the last 60 years has continued to drive innovation by providing the construction industry with adhesives, mortars, and materials and technology that have earned LATICRETE a reputation as the industry leader.
+LATICRETE International, Inc. was founded in 1956 by the late Dr. Henry M. Rothberg and his wife, Mrs. Lillian Rosenstock Rothberg.
+Company leadership throughout the last 60 years has continued to drive innovation by providing globally proven construction solutions for the building industry.

 Erno de Bruijn, President & COO, International Division